tsvwg/udp-ecn/draft-duke-tsvwg-udp-ecn.md

 enable ECN reporting regardless of the IP version.

-However, this can also be accomplished by calling setsockopt() and using options of level IPPROTO_IP and name IP_RECVECN for IPv4, and IPPROTO_IPV6 and IPV6_RECVECN for IPv6.
+However, this can also be accomplished by calling setsockopt() and using options of level IPPROTO_IP and type IP_RECVECN for IPv4, and IPPROTO_IPV6 and IPV6_RECVECN for IPv6.
 The author was unable to identify any online documentation of these options at the time of writing.